jul0105/last-byte.github.io/_posts/2019-04-10-angr-introduction-part3.md

   password1 = claripy.BVS('password1', 64)
 ```

 We start by setting up the usual variables and creating our project with angr (1).
 Then we move on to decide where to start and setup a state accordingly (2).
 Note that we are starting from the address `0x8048699` which points to the instruction `MOV DWORD [EBP - 0xC], 0x0` after the call to `scanf()`.
-We are basically skipping all the `malloc()`s as we will deal with it later in the script.
+We are basically skipping all the `malloc()`s as we will deal with them later in the script.
 After that we initialize two symbolic bitvectors (3) of size 64 bits (as usual, 8 bytes strings times 8).
 Next part:

 ```python
 fake_heap_address0 = 0xffffc93c # (1)